History of ACI

 Formed in January 2018 as a subsidiary of ACI, AOE is the combination of the Creative Association Management and Constructive Communication, Inc., teams.
 The AOE team has decades of experience serving associations and companies in technical industries, specializing in association management, marketing, event planning, training, education, and public relations.
 Learn more at www.aoeteam.com.

-The ACI Collection of Concrete Codes, Specifications, and Practices (formerly known as the Manual of Concrete Practice), is the most comprehensive and largest single source of information on concrete design, construction, and materials, with nearly 50 codes and specifications and more than 200 practices—including all guides and reports.
-The online version includes even more, with over 13,000 pages and 300+ of the most used documents on concrete technology, and 6000+ pages and 50+ historical codes and specs.
+The ACI Collection of Concrete Codes, Specifications, and Practices online subscription is the most comprehensive and largest single source of information on concrete design, construction, and materials.
 It also uses sophisticated search and retrieval software to instantly access the most comprehensive set of documents available on concrete technology.

 Summary